google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/client-hints/index.md

 design or requirements change, though, there’s a good chance you’ll need to revisit your automation strategy in the future.

-Client hints make it possible to start with a lossless, high-resolution master image that can then be dynamically resized to be optimal for _any_ combination of screen and layout.
+Client hints make it possible to start with a lossless, high-resolution image that can then be dynamically resized to be optimal for _any_ combination of screen and layout.
 Unlike `srcset`, which requires you to enumerate a fixed list of possible image candidates for the browser to choose from, this approach